 - Ret = Strength, by far.
-It provides attackpower, some crit rating, and some parry.
+It provides attack power to all of your damaging abilities.

 - Holy – Int, by far.
-It provides spell power and some crit.
-It no longer adds to mana pool.
+It provides spell power.

 - Protection = Stamina and Mastery if tanking, Str if questing.

-- Haste is the “best of the rest” stat, after Hit and Expertise.
+- Haste is the “best of the rest” stat

 - Crit rating is very important for Ret, Not so much for Prot or Holy.

 - Spell Power only appears on some trinkets and enchants and, other than Exorcism and your heals, your not casting much in the way of spells.
 Holy will have much greater use for this than the others.